MicrosoftDocs/azure-dev-docs/articles/java/identity/includes/deploy-jboss-app-service.md

 1. In the sample, there's likely an *application.properties* or *authentication.properties* file where you configured the client ID, tenant, redirect URL, and so on.

-1. In the above mentioned steps, change references to `localhost:8080` or `localhost:8443` to the URL/port JBoss runs on, which by default should be `localhost:9990`.
+1. In the above mentioned steps, change references to `localhost:8080` or `localhost:8443` to the URL and port that JBoss runs on, which by default should be `localhost:9990`.

-1. You also need to make the same change in the Azure app registration, where you set it as the **Redirect URI** in the **Authentication** tab.
+1. You also need to make the same change in the Azure app registration, where you set it as the **Redirect URI** value on the **Authentication** tab.

 To deploy the sample to JBoss EAP via the web console: